zhigangluo/tensorflow-upstream/rocm_docs/rocm-port-overview.md

 - added `GPU_LAUNCH_KERNEL` in **util/gpu_kernel_helper.h**
 - renamed `CudaLaunchConfig` to `GpuLaunchConfig`
 - renamed macros with perfix CUDA/Cuda to GPU/Gpu shall they are usable on ROCm platform
+- Eigen is downloaded and [patched](third_party/eigen3/eigen.patch) to support HIP and ROCm platform
 - [List of supported operators](rocm_docs/core_kernels.md)